Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 8.3 Raids

 Raids are the newest end game content in the game.
 They were first introduced with the Heart of Thorns expansion.
-In order to be able to play raids you need the Expansion in wich they ship.
+In order to be able to play raids you need the Expansion in which they ship.
 There are currently 5 Raid wings.
 Raiding itself is a bit out of scope of this tutorial, so you might want to check out the [Happy Raiders Kit](https://docs.google.com/document/d/1g7zlH3pVPvW21WIh5-qL-IXDeABtJzIqnZYXP8tCcM0/edit#heading=h.2s8eyo1) if you intend to pursue them.

 **Forsaken Thicket**